How to Choose the Right Call Option

 The final step is choosing your strike price — or more precisely, choosing your desired leverage.
 Once you decide how much leverage you want, the corresponding premium and strike price can be determined accordingly.

-Here’s how the relationship works:
+Here’s how the relationship works (assume SPY is trading at $618):

 Leverage | Premium (% of stock price) | Example (SPY = $618) |